GoogleCloudPlatform/community/tutorials/elt-orchestration-dataform.md

 By _fresh_, we mean that the data latency of the aggregate is less than some threshold, such as "up to date as of the last hour".
 Freshness is determined by the subset of raw data that is included in the aggregates.

-When dealing with streaming data, it is very common for events to arrive late within the data processing system, meaning that the time at which the system processes an event is significantly later than the time at which the event occurs.
+When dealing with streaming data, it is very common for events to arrive late to the data processing system, meaning that the time at which the system processes an event is significantly later than the time at which the event occurs.
 When the system processes the late-arriving facts, the values of the aggregated statistics will change, meaning that on an intra-day basis, the values that analysts see will change.